UCSD visits Bosch Duran and Cal Baptist - WTOP News

 Riverside, California; Saturday, 4 p.m.
 EST

-BOTTOM LINE: Cal Baptist plays UCSD after Nhug Bosch Duran scored 20 points in Cal Baptist’s 73-71 win against the CSU Northridge Matadors.
+BOTTOM LINE: Cal Baptist faces UCSD after Nhug Bosch Duran scored 20 points in Cal Baptist’s 73-71 win over the CSU Northridge Matadors.

-The Lancers have gone 0-3 in home games.
-Cal Baptist has a 2-0 record in games decided by 3 points or fewer.
+The Lancers have gone 0-3 at home.
+Cal Baptist is 0-9 in games decided by 10 or more points.

 The Tritons have gone 1-4 away from home.
-UCSD ranks ninth in the Big West with 10.3 assists per game led by Sumayah Sugapong averaging 3.2.
+UCSD allows 66.4 points to opponents while being outscored by 4.8 points per game.

 Cal Baptist is shooting 38.9% from the field this season, 2.0 percentage points lower than the 40.9% UCSD allows to opponents.
-UCSD’s 38.0% shooting percentage from the field this season is 4.8 percentage points lower than Cal Baptist has allowed to its opponents (42.8%).
+UCSD averages 61.6 points per game, 15.5 fewer points than the 77.1 Cal Baptist gives up.

-TOP PERFORMERS: Grace Schmidt is scoring 13.5 points per game and averaging 7.4 rebounds for the Lancers.
+TOP PERFORMERS: Grace Schmidt is averaging 13.5 points and 7.4 rebounds for the Lancers.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.